 "But instead of making ethanol for whisky they'll make biobutanol for fuel."

 It already works in the laboratory.
-Now it'll be tested on an industrial scale in Belgium.'Scaling up'
+Now it'll be tested on an industrial scale in Belgium.

 The Bio Base Europe Pilot Plant in Ghent has been designed specifically to "scale up" processes like this from the lab bench to the factory.

 Prof Tangney says: "No-one's going to trust us to build a £100m facility if we've just demonstrated it at a laboratory scale.

 "It's critical for the growth of the company and critical for growing this enterprise in Scotland that we can grow it as a real, live, vibrant industry.

 "This partnership we've just signed with Bio Base Europe will enable us to achieve exactly that."

 The deal has been made possible by funding worth £1.2m, including more than £800,000 from the UK government.
 (Scottish Enterprise chipped in Scottish government funding when the process was in its infancy.)